jimheaton/Ultra96_ML_Embedded_Workshop/README.md

 If you do not have **MobaXterm** installed, you can download it from:https://mobaxterm.mobatek.net/download.html

-    In the SSH client start a new SSH sessionm, use the IPv4 Public IP of your AWS instance and ubuntu for the host name For the pass word use the same as the AWS login
+    In the SSH client start a new SSH sessionm, use the IPv4 Public IP of your AWS instance and ubuntu for the host name For the password use the same as the AWS login

 ![AWS Login](./images/MobaXterm.PNG)